 The predominant religion in Tibet is Buddhism, which plays an essential part in shaping the culture of Tibet.
 It was brought to Tibet from India in the 7 th century A.D..
 Tibetans are believed to be the most pious followers of Lord Buddha.

 Weather of Tibet

 The annual average temperature of Tibet is 8 C (46.4 F.).
 The weather in most of Tibet is dry and cold in winter save the southeast region bordering India.
 Summer is agreeable, and other seasons are chilly.
 Temperature during day and night differs greatly.

 The economic development of Tibet is mainly contributed by its agro-pastorial sector and its tourism industry.
 Tibet nomads herd their yaks and cattle around Tibet's plateau grasslands, eking for a living.
 Barley and buckwheat are the main crops grown.
 The main income from tourism is by selling hand crafts which are tax exempted.
 Many Tibetans become tourist guides, porters and mountaineers.

 Map of Tibet Seen From Space

 Tibet is no longer a remote dream place that denies your access.
-With awe-inspiring Buddhist monasteries and breathtaking scenery, Tibet beckons every traveler to come and create unmatched memories of a life time.
+With awe-inspiring Buddhist monasteries and breathtaking scenery, many Tibet Tours beckons every traveler to come and create unmatched memories of a life time.

 Sipping yak butter tea under the gorgeous sunshine of Lhasa while observing the daily routine of Tibetans allows you to embark on a spiritual journey, for visiting Tibet is a life-changing experience.Your Tibet awaits!